 Rice (Oryza sativa) is a component of widely varying cropping sequences.
-Rice-based cropping sequences form an integral part of agriculture in Tamil Nadu.
-Several intense rice-based cropping sequences have been noticed and are being practiced by the farmers.
+Rice-based cropping sequenc an integral part of agriculture in Tamil Nadu.
+Several intense rice-based cropping sequences have been noticed being practiced by the farmers.
 While intensive agriculture, those involving exhaustive high yielding varieties of rice and other crops, has led to heavy withdrawal of nutrients from the soil by crops, imbalanced and indiscriminate use of chemical fertilizers has resulted in deterioration and degradation of soil health [2].
 According to the FAO, global rice demand in 2020 would be 800 MT, whereas current output is 600 MT.
 To satisfy future requirements, an extra 200 million tonnes must be generated by boosting productivity per hectare [3].
 Even when rice is planted with appropriate N, P and K, the productivity of the crop is dropping.
-Previously conducted experiment in the same established field which comprising seven different crop rotations viz., rice-black gram, rice-sesame, rice+dhaincha-maize+green gram, rice+dhaincha-bhendi, rice+dhaincha-ragi, rice+dhaincha-varagu, rice+dhaincha-fodder cowpea with first crop of green manure in all rotations.
+Previously conducted experiment in the same established field which comprising of seven different crop rotations viz., rice-black gram, rice-sesame, rice+dhaincha-maize+green gram, rice+dhainchabhendi, rice+dhaincha-ragi, rice+dhaincha-varagu, rice+dhaincha-fodder cowpea with first crop of green manure in all rotations.
 The results revealed that crop rotations had a significant impact on soil quality by altering their properties [4].
 Suitable rice-based cropping sequence has to be evaluated, to assess the stability in production.
-Hence with this context, a research work was carried out to evaluate the soil biological properties in different cropping sequences.
+Hence, in with this context, a research work was carried out to evaluate the soil biological properties in different cropping sequences in order to ascertain the health of cultivated soil.